Alpha release · Experimental

 Current limitations

 • PLA recommended.
 Wave overhangs need each ring to cool and become rigid before the next pass anchors to it.
 PLA with max part‑cooling works well.
 PETG, ABS and PC are likely to fail (PETG cools too slowly and delaminates under heavy fan).
+If you've tested other materials, please upload the results (success or failure) to waveoverhangs.com/upload; failures are just as valuable for mapping out what's possible.

 • Warping on larger spans.
 Laterally supported overhangs are prone to warping driven by thermal gradients, reheating of earlier layers, and nozzle pressure.
 Smaller overhangs print cleanly; larger spans may still need traditional supports.
 See docs/LIMITATIONS.md for the mechanisms and mitigations.